simp/simp-doc/docs/user_guide/HOWTO/Manage_TPM.rst

 #.
 Reboot

 #.
 The files on the system must now be measured and saved.
 In order to do this,
-   every files owned by root and included in the policy must be touched.
+   every file owned by root and included in the policy must be touched.
 This step will take some time.

    .. code-block:: bash